 A refreshing alternative to the overflow of tourists in San Juan del Sur is a small 20-minute drive north to a beautiful seaside town called Maderas.
 The terrain looks and feels a lot like Australia and the beaches are emptier than down in San Juan, with yellow sand, caves to hide in away from the sun and some pretty lively swell.
-A local warned us to drag our feet instead of stepping along the ocean floor to decrease the chances of stepping on a stingray and getting its barb stuck in your foot - he'd had this happen to him and said it was the most excruciating pain he'd ever felt - needless to say I belly-flopped my way into the water in attempts not to touch the ocean floor at all.
+A local warned us to drag our feet instead of stepping along the ocean floor to lower the chances of landing on a stingray barb — a cautionary tale from his own experience which, he said, was the most excruciating pain he’d ever felt.
+Not wanting to take even the slightest chance, I tried to (awkward and ungracefully) enter the water without touching the ocean floor at all.
 Maderas is local enough that you'll still find little tiendas on the beach selling plates of black beans, rice, plantains, fish - an humble yet addictive combination.

 For those that are backpacking, there's a couple of hostels on the main beach.
 We were there around new years and found a shack twenty-minutes up the beach, which, despite its rusty fan, salt water showers and sandy floors, we had a ocean on our doorstep and the solitude was bliss on hungover mornings.
 Another bonus of our location was living next door to a perpetually topless, hairy and entertaining Canadian expat who lives there six months of the year and is extremely friendly despite his ex-criminal past, enough to let us pat his dalmatian dogs, share his wine and show us how to fillet a fish.